mattlinares/mattlinares.github.io/_posts/2025-07-15-optimistic-analog-technology-catalogue.md

 permalink: /oats
 ---
 {% include JB/setup %}

+*tldr; OATs is a repository of methods for replacing digital tech with analog alternatives.
+[Add to the repo here.](https://codeberg.org/mattlinares/OptimisticAnalogTechnologies/src/branch/main/README.md#how-to-contribute-entries-to-the-catalogue)*

 When power went out across Spain recently, communities were plunged into chaotic uncertainty as they sought ways to survive without digital devices and networks.
 They realised how fragile they were, reliant on systems that can fail unexpectedly, either by accident or at the hands of the enemy.